pmanna/LetsGetCheckedDevChallenge/README.md

 # LetsGetCheckedDevChallenge
 LetsGetChecked mobile app challenge

-To be used in conjustion with [the Developer Challenge](https://github.com/LetsGetChecked/developer-challenge-api)
+To be used connecting to [the Developer Challenge](https://github.com/LetsGetChecked/developer-challenge-api)